Skip to main contentAccessibility Statement

 Seeking pre-application advice will help identify the key planning issues upfront, and will enable you to submit a better planning application, complete with all the right supporting documentation.
 It should also lead to a reduction in the number of planning applications that are either refused, withdrawn, or have to be resubmitted because the proposal is unacceptable or needs significant amendments.

-For larger schemes, pre-application advice should allow heads of terms for planning obligations (e.g. Section 106) to be identified at an early stage.
+For larger schemes, pre-application advice should allow heads of terms for planning obligations (such as Section 106) to be identified at an early stage.

-Please use our standard online pre-application enquiry form and submit it.
-Use the facility to add any supporting documents, such as drawings or plans to the enquiry.
+Please submit your pre-application enquiry using the facility to add any supporting documents, such as drawings or plans to the enquiry.
 Providing these will enable a better response.

 Please note your enquiry will not be validated until the appropriate payment is made.